pendle-finance/documentation/docs/Developers/Integration/PTOracles.md

 ### Liquidation

-When a liquidation with PT as collateral occurs, commonly, the liquidator will have to sell $PT$ into common asset to pay their debt from flashloan.
+When a liquidation with $PT$ as collateral occurs, commonly, the liquidator will have to sell $PT$ into common asset to pay their debt.

 In Pendle's system, we support converting $PT$ back to $SY$ by selling $PT$ on our AMM (before maturity) or redeeming directly from `PendleYieldToken` contract (post maturity).
 This will then allow the liquidator to redeem their $SY$ into one of the output token of $SY$ (see [EIP-5115](https://eips.ethereum.org/EIPS/eip-5115)).

-For reference, we have written the [`BoringPtSeller`](https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/offchain-helpers/BoringPtSeller.sol) contract to sell PT into one of the output token.
+For reference, we have written the [`BoringPtSeller`](https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/offchain-helpers/BoringPtSeller.sol) contract to sell $PT$ into one of the output token.

 ## PT Oracle Addresses